bryantrobbins/express-play/README.md

 ## About

+Currently includes:

-Currently a demo of serving system environment variables with a given prefix as a JS file that can be loaded into an HTML page as a static resource.
+* Demo of serving system environment variables with a given prefix as a JS file that can be loaded into an HTML page as a static resource.
+* Introductory examples from Vue.js documentation.

 Code adapted from several examples: